Shcoobz/advancedJS_light-dark-mode/README.md

 ---

-_Note: This document provides an overview of react_light-dark-mode.
+_Note: This document provides an overview of advancedJS_light-dark-mode.
 For detailed instructions and more information, please refer to the source code documentation._

 _This project is a conversion from an earlier version built with vanilla JavaScript and HTML, available [here](https://github.com/Shcoobz/basicJS_light-dark-mode/).
 This conversion integrates React to enhance UI reactivity and maintainability._